Gymcap/TeamworxICS/README.md

 # TeamworxICS
 ### What is it
 This is a python script which requests shift data, and associated coworker shift data from [Teamworx](https://www.ct-teamworx.com/).
-It organizes this shift data into an .ics file, which can then be imported or synced to various devices and services.
+It organizes this shift data into an iCalendar .ics file, which can then be imported or synced to calendars on various devices and services.
+It allows me to view my schedule in *my* calendar.

 ## First Run